 Tom kha gai is the coconut-based soup common in the central part of Thailand.
 Simply made with coconut milk, herbs, chilli and ﬁsh sauce, some areas do not add lime juice but use tamarind puree instead to add that vital hint of sourness.
 Chilli powder can be added to increase the heat, if you like more spice.

 Som tam is best known outside Thailand as green papaya salad, but it is actually less about the papaya and more about the process.
 Lightly pounding vegetables releases their juices which mix into a fresh, flavourful dressing.
 This carrot and cucumber version is light and delicious, and you don’t need to track down green papayas, which aren’t always available.

 Australian chef and Thai food expert David Thompson shares his take on a seafood specialty in Southern Thailand.
-This curry is filled with fragrance from glangal, lemongrass, turmeric and kaffir lime leaves.
+This curry is filled with fragrance from galangal, lemongrass, turmeric and makrut lime leaves.